-Physics - Honors/ Teachers Permission
+Physics - Honors Grade 12

-2 Semesters Prerequisite: Completion of Precalculus and Chemistry Physics is the study of the relationship between matter and energy.
+2 Semesters Prerequisite: Completion of Precalculus, Chemistry, minimum Math Map score 245 Physics is the study of the relationship between matter and energy.
 Topics included in that study are: laws of motion (Newton's laws) and the forces that cause them, energy (potential and kinetic) and momentum, waves and their relationship to sound and light, magnetism and electricity, and thermodynamics.
 Students who anticipate a vocation in engineering, architecture or science will find the study of physics a necessary part of their education.
 Classroom activities will include lecture, laboratory, problem solving homework, research projects, and outside reading materials.
 Research projects will include students designing and conducting their own experiments on selected topics.
 Building of equipment for the project will be part of the experimental phase.